 The advertising rule was first adopted in 1961, and it has mostly been the same since then.
 The rule prohibits investment advisers from using testimonials or third-party endorsements.
 The rule also prohibits references to specific recommendations that the investment adviser has made in the past.

-The SEC has recognized that technology advancements have changed how consumers interact with investment advisers and evaluate the financial products.
-Today's customers rely on information and reviews on the internet before buying any products.
+With the changes in technology and internet penetration, consumer behavior has also changed.
+Consumers would like to like know and evaluate vendors and their financial products before buying them.
+The SEC has recognized that technological advancements have changed how consumers interact with investment advisers and evaluate financial products.
+Today’s customers rely on information and reviews on the internet before buying any products.
 After analyzing the market changes, the SEC has proposed reforms and adopted a principle-based approach instead of prohibiting testimonials completely.
 In November 2019, the Securities Exchange Commission formally released a proposal for replacing it sage-old advertising rules.

 The New Proposal